Meet the queens of RuPaul's Drag Race UK season 2

 Published:

-The wait is over and RuPaul’s Drag Race UK is back and business – and not disappointing so far
+The second instalment of RuPaul’s Drag Race UK sashayed onto our TV screens serving glitz and glamour, and viewers are loving the latest series so far.

-Having returned on January 14th, viewers met 12 new contestants and already we’ve seen two queens sashay away from the competition.
+Series 2 began on January 14th, with viewers being introduced to 12 new contestants – and already we’ve seen three queens sashay away from the competition.

 Joe Black became the first contestant to be eliminated from the show, following a lip sync battle with Bimini Bon Boulash.
-And following Joe’s departure, Cherry Valentine had to say goodbye when she was pitted against Tayce who survived to dance again.
+Cherry Valentine was next to say goodbye when she was pitted against Tayce who survived to dance again.

+The third departure was Asttina Mandella.
+The London based queen found herself going up against Tia Kofi while performing Don’t Start Now by Dua Lipa in the final lip-sync.
+Both gave fabulous performances but sadly Asttina lost out.

+Guest judges on the show have so far included Elizabeth Hurley, Sheridan Smith and Jourdan Dunn.

 Following her exit, Joe Black revealed the Drag Race UK moment you didn’t see with Elizabeth Hurley.